ekalexander/ekalexander.github.io.old/index.md

 - Co-Supervisor for Summer Student Research Project.
 At *Optimisation Group, Monash University*, Australia. **2020-2021**

-- Mentor for the Bachelors’ Programme in Computer Science.
+- Student Mentor for the Bachelors’ Programme in Computer Science.
 At *Uppsala University*, Sweden. **2013**